Customer service & tarmac delay plan

 Have not yet commenced your journey we will:

-- ensure connections with other flights that are part of the same ticketed journey are re-booked with as little disruption as possible
+- Endeavour to ensure connections with other flights that are part of the same ticketed journey are re-booked with as little disruption as possible

 Where you opt to amend the arrangements offered by us we will permit one change without penalty for travel within 3 days of the unsuitable flight subject to availability in the same cabin class.
 Changes outside of the 3 days or after the first change can be made subject to the original fare rules and costs.